 Following multiple F1 and a couple of rally games as lead car modeller and texture artist, I worked on a series of AAA Video games including the Need for Speed franchise, based in Canada.

 After 18 months of commuting, my wife and I eventually moved to Canada in 2006 where I became Vehicle Styling Creative Director for the brand, designing or directing most of the body kits and liveries for the next seven years.
+As with the EA role, this move to Canada was supposed to be short term.

 Creating customisation and personalisation for a video game is just like producing a Hot Wheels die-cast.
 You don’t have rules and regulations to abide with, you can be very creative while in this case, still retaining realism.